rodrigopr/redis-keeper/README.md

 - `keeper-id`: Unique id used for this redis-keeper(required to be unique across instances)
 - `zk-quorum`: list of zookeeper servers
 - `zk-prefix`: zookeeper prefix
-- `rest-port`: port to be used on rest api
+- `rest-port`: port to be used on the rest api
-- `tick-seconds`: seconds between redis health check
+- `tick-seconds`: seconds between redis health checks
-- `failover-tick-seconds`: seconds between failover check/execution
+- `failover-tick-seconds`: seconds between failover checks/execution
-- `seconds-mark-down`: seconds that a redis node can stay inaccessible before being mark as down
+- `seconds-mark-down`: seconds that a redis node can stay inaccessible before being marked as down
-- `clusters`: list of cluster to be monitored, each cluster has a unique name, and a unique list of redis server.
+- `clusters`: list of clusters to be monitored, each cluster has a unique name, and a unique list of redis servers.

-#### HAProxy example configuration:
+#### HAProxy sample configuration:

 ```conf
 # Redis-Keeper (cause redis-keeper must be high-available too)